clbrge/svelte-web3/README.md

   )
 ```

-:exclamation: `defaultEvmStores` was named before `defaultChainStore`.
-The
-former naming still works but will be removed in later versions of
-`svelte-web3` package.
-Please update your code!

 ### Connection with other providers (ws, http, Web3Modal, Walletconnect, etc)

-To enable connection using an url string or a valid provider object
+To enable connection using an URL string or a valid provider object
 (for example as returned by web3Modal or WalletConnect):

 ```js